Asthma Increases Risk Of Early Disc Disease

 Herniated discs is commonly seen with degenerative conditions of the neck and back.
 A disc can bulge or herniate in the spine causing localized pain as well as radiating pain.
 Pressure and irritation cause the pain and it is usually seen as we age causing various pain and disability problems.
 It is often seen in 40% of young adults under 30, and more than 90% of 55 year olds.

 Considered to be an inevitable form of arthritis related to age and daily or work activities, much is now known regarding the processes and variations of this often complex disease.
-Early onset can be due to an acute inflammatory process like Modic 1 disc degeneration, injury, and genetic factors.
+Early onset can be due to an acute inflammatory process like arthritis, injury, and genetic factors.
 In some, shrinking and narrowing of the spine causes a condition known as spinal stenosis, a leading cause of neck and back pain, disability, and spinal surgery.

-Now we are finding asthma to be another link in the puzzle to the physical and emotional pain that has followed mankind throug the ages.
+Now we are finding this to be another link in the puzzle to the physical and emotional pain that has followed mankind through the ages.

 The Problem: Inflammation

 In the disc, inflammation causes an imbalance in chemicals which lead of the destruction of the foundation.
-The authors speculate that asthma, a chronic systemic inflammatory disease, can stress tissues, damaging to the musculoskeletal system, like the spinal discs.
+The authors speculate that this conditions is a chronic systemic inflammatory disease and can stress tissues damaging to the musculoskeletal system, like the spinal discs.
 In both asthma and disc disease, there are an increase in inflammation related chemicals detected throughout the body.
-Since there are a long-term, high level of inflammatory chemicals associated with some asthma patients, this chronic exposure may harm connective tissue as is seen in destructive disc disease.
+Since there are a long-term, high level of inflammatory chemicals associated with some patients, this chronic exposure may harm connective tissue as is seen in destructive disc disease.